Sources

 March 31: The Kvant-1 module docks to Mir.

-In the wake of the Challenger disaster, NASA works on Shuttle modifications.
-The launches with commercial payloads, the Centaur orbital tug project and all Shuttle missions from Vandenberg AFB in California, canceled.
+In the wake of the Challenger disaster, NASA works on Shuttle upgrades.
+The agency also cancels all Shuttle launches with commercial payloads, the Centaur space tug for the Shuttle and all Shuttle missions from Vandenberg AFB in California.

 1988